jggolden17/daily_journal/README.md

 - Frontend application on port 3000

 You will need to run db migrations before the backend will work.
 For detailed setup instructions, see the [Getting Started Guide](docs/getting-started.md).

-TODO: won't work currently without OAuth set-up, need to configure so there's a quick set-up option where the auth is just mocked.

 ## Tech Stack
 While the backend was written ~entirely by me, I made heavy use of ai assistance with the frontend, as this is not my focus.